Funding and incentives

 Queensland government funded training for apprenticeships and traineeships

-The Queensland Government funds a number of Registered Training Organisations (RTOs) to provide training at a reduced cost to all full time, part time and school based apprenticeships and all school based traineeships.
+The Queensland Government funds a number of registered training organisations to provide training at a reduced cost to all full time, part time and school based apprenticeships and all school based traineeships.

-Trainees undertaking a Certificate II or III traineeship are eligible to receive funded training from an RTO if they are undertaking a traineeship in an area of skill shortage, or of importance to Queensland's economy.
+Trainees undertaking a Certificate II or III traineeship are eligible to receive funded training from an registered training organisations if they are undertaking a traineeship in an area of skill shortage, or of importance to Queensland's economy.
 Funded training is also available to trainees in an identified priority population group.

-You have the option of selecting a government funded RTO to deliver training to your apprentice or trainee, or paying for training to be delivered by another training organisation.
+You have the option of selecting a government funded registered training organisations to deliver training to your apprentice or trainee, or paying for training to be delivered by another training organisation.